wajdi-b/wajdi-b/README.md

 ### Hi there 👋👨‍✈️

 I am Wajdi Bounouara.
-I am a Principal Data Engineer at National Bank of Canada.
-I'm currently working on the bank's Data Analytics platform.
+I am a Senior Solutions Consultant at Databricks.
+I'm helping companies all sizes with their Big Data & analytics projects.

 To learn more about my experience, please visit my [resume site 📄](https://wajdi.net).